Jeet989/PetRadar/frontend/readme.md

-# Pet Radar Mobile Application
+# Pet Radar (Front End Mobile Application) - GROUP 1

-This repository contains the code of mobile application for the project PETRADAR.
+This repository contains the code of mobile application for the project PETRADAR (Client Team - 4 and Development Team - 1).
 For this project we have used Bare React Native Workflow for developing this application.

+To access the backend of this application here is the link to that repository [PetRadar Backend](https://git.cs.dal.ca/courses/2023-winter/csci-5308/group01.git)

+To access the web page of this application here is the link to that repository [PetRadar Web](https://git.cs.dal.ca/parshva/petradar_web.git)

+Here are the steps for creating the development environment for this project:

 ### These steps are for the users having OS as MAC